 Muriel O. Ponsler Memorial State Scenic Viewpoint

 On a small bluff off Highway 101, soak up the full panoramic sunset view at Muriel O. Ponsler Memorial State Scenic Viewpoint.
-The site offers a tiny parking lot and small grassy area.
+The site offers a tiny parking lot and a small grassy area.
 Below is the beach, and to the north there is a small creek that trickles across the sand.
-From the wayside there is gentle beach access.
+From the wayside, there is gentle beach access.
 As the sun sinks into the Pacific Ocean, the colors of the sky and sea change, dance, and then become dark.
 Stars pop out above the inky ocean.
-There are many other amazing viewpoints along the coast, but with few steps back to the car, this is an easy place for lingering at dusk to watch the sky
+There are many other amazing viewpoints along the coast, but with a few steps back to the car, this is an easy place for lingering at dusk to watch the sky.

-Sunset & stargazing tip: Muriel O. Ponsler is a popular, easy-to-access wayside that can get crowded quick.
+Sunset & stargazing tip: Muriel O. Ponsler is a popular, easy-to-access wayside that can get crowded quickly.
 Plan ahead if you want to nab a seat on the park bench or at a picnic table — or better yet come prepared with your own chairs, a blanket and a picnic.

 Best Beach for Tidepools